ONSdigital/sml-catalogue/readme.md

-# SML Catalogue
+# SML Portal

-This repo contains the build environment and code to generate and upload the Statistical Methods Library (SML) Catalogue website.
+This repo contains the build environment and code to generate and upload the Statistical Methods Library (SML) Portal website.

 ## Build and deploy